 Fake identification cards (I.D.s) are not permitted at any time.
 If you are caught using or in possession of a fake I.D., the police along with your parents/guardian/group chaperone may be notified.
 Identity fraud is a crime.

 Bullying of any kind will not be tolerated.
-The University of Toronto’s Youth Summer Programs do not condone bullying and/or picking on anyone.
+The University of Toronto’s International Summer Theatre Program does not condone bullying and/or picking on anyone.
 In accordance with the University of Toronto’s Code of Student Conduct, no student shall engage in any disrespectful conduct based on one’s race, ancestry, place of origin, colour, ethnic origin, citizenship, sex, sexual orientation, creed, age, family status, handicap, and/or any action that is known to be unwelcome by any student.

 If you have a problem or issue with another student or staff member, please be sure to tell either the Camp Coordinator and/or your counsellor immediately in order to promptly resolve the issue.
 Mutual respect between all students and staff members is expected.
 Any breach of this respect may result in disciplinary action and/or immediate expulsion from the program and being sent home.